RegGniy/RegGniy.github.io/README.md

 test page for website

->how dose dis thing work?
+>how does dis thing work?
 >
 >ok I see...